 Since setup combines 3 db commands, rake db:reset is really a combination of 4 commands.

-At this point you may want to restore a backup of your data.
+At this point you may want to restore that backup of your data.
 Postgres makes this pretty easy:

 If the above doesn’t seems to work, it might be tempting to edit old migration files.
 This is probably not a great idea.